aosabook/500lines/dagoba/chapter.md

 # Dagoba: an in-memory graph database

-_An exploration of connectedness through the lens of genetic and familial lineage_
+_An exploration of connectedness through the lens of familial lineage_

 A long time ago, when the world was still young, all data walked happily in single file.
 To ask a question of your data you merely put a fence in the path, and each datum jumped it in turn.
 Life was easy and programming was a breeze.